6. WORLD MUSIC

 South America

-Andean music: Quechua, Aimara and Spanish influences.
+Andean music is a mix of Quechua, Aimara and Spanish traditions.

 Instruments: 1 quena, 2 siku, 3 ocarina (flutes), 4 charango (guitar), 5 harp, 6 bombo legüero (drum).

-Brazil: Amerindian, African and Portuguese influences.
+Brazil: mixes Indigenous, African and Portuguese traditions.

 Instruments: 8 cuíca, 9 surdo, 10 tamborim, 11 chocalho, 12 agogô.

-Bossa nova: music genre that means "new trend" and mixes samba and jazz, with highly syncopated rhythms.
-E.g. "Garota de Ipanema".
+Bossa nova ("new trend"): sophisticated genre that mixes samba and jazz, with soft vocals and syncopated rhythms.

 Capoeira: martial art that combines music, dance and acrobatics.